Come See Me (Rod Wave song)

-"Come See Me" is a song by American rapper and singer Rod Wave, released on September 1, 2023 as the third single from his fifth studio album Nostalgia.
+"Come See Me" is a song written and performed by American rapper and singer Rod Wave, released on September 1, 2023 as the third single from his fifth studio album Nostalgia.
 It was produced by BeatsbyTrain, Ryan Bevolo, Landers and McCoy.

 Composition

 The song contains piano chords in the production, in the style of trap.
 The lyrics deal with Rod Wave struggling with feeling heartbroken and lonely as a result of a failed relationship.
 Furthermore, he addresses how emotional anguish can lead to suicide.

 Music video

 An official music video premiered alongside the single.
 Directed by Brett Arndt, it finds Rod Wave alone in his apartment one evening, rapping and then jumping off a balcony.
 Before he hits the ground, he wakes up from an apparent nightmare.